UST Growling Tigers basketball: 2000s

 When Parado's contract expired in February 2006, UST hired Pido Jarencio, their former star player who had made a name for himself in the Philippine Basketball Association.
 Jarencio, though, had no prior coaching experience which made critics question the school's decision to choose him as Parado's replacement.
 This observation was made evident when the Tigers went 2–4 in the first round of eliminations of the 2006 season.
 The teams had played one less game in each of the rounds with the absence of La Salle due to their suspension for the season.
-Things began to turn around for UST in their third game in the second round when they defeated the NU Bulldogs, 75–67 to end a four-game losing streak and improve their record to 3–5 to move to a tie for fourth place with Adamson and NU.
-The Tigers went on a three-game win streak, the last of which was an 88–80 overtime win over league-leading Ateneo to snap the Blue Eagles' undefeated record and avenge their 78–114 blowout loss in the first round.
+Things began to turn around for UST in their third game in the second round when they defeated the NU Bulldogs, 75–67 to end a four-game losing streak and improve their record to 3–5 and move to a tie for fourth place with Adamson and NU.
+The Tigers went on a three-game winning streak, the last of which was an 88–80 overtime win over league-leading Ateneo to snap the Blue Eagles' undefeated record and avenge their 78–114 blowout loss in the first round.
 UST defeated Adamson, 77–74 in their last game of the eliminations to tie the Falcons at third place with a 6–6 record.
-They defeated Adamson again in the playoff for the #3 seed prior to the Final Four pairings.
-In defeating the second-seeded UE Red Warriors, the Growling Tigers became the fifth team in the UAAP Final Four era to advance to the Finals on a twice-to-beat disadvantage.
+They defeated Adamson again in the playoff for the number three seed prior to the Final Four pairings.
+In defeating the second-seeded UE Red Warriors, the Growling Tigers became the fifth team in the history of the UAAP Final Four to advance to the Finals with a twice-to-beat disadvantage.
 They had reached the Finals for the first time since the 1999 playoff games.
 UST captured the UAAP title in three games after a 76–74 overtime win against Ateneo for their 18th championship in the league.
 Jojo Duncil was named Finals MVP, while Jarencio was hailed Coach of the Year.
-Jervy Cruz was earlier selected to the Mythical team during the ceremony for the individual awards.
+Cruz was earlier selected to the Mythical team during the ceremony for the individual awards.